 During Rebecca's job interview with Luke in Confessions of a Shopaholic, she shouts "What's that behind you?!" to distract him from asking further questions about her knowing Finnish (which, of course, she lied about on her resume).

 Beetlejuice: While sitting in the afterlife waiting room with a witch doctor, Beetlejuice says "There goes Elvis!
 Yo, King!"
 When the witch doctor turns to look, Beetlejuice snatches his number so he can go next.
 What makes the gag even funnier is that there are literally millions of dead souls in the waiting room, and Beetlejuice's number that he wants to switch has an absurd number of digits in it.

 Then the unvoiced variant comes into play when Indy frantically scrambles to get away from the spinning plane propeller.
-Said mook doesn't get the hint until it's already too late.
+The mook doesn't get the hint and turn around to see what's happening until it's already too late.

 The Guns of Navarone: When Brown confronts a German sailor on the small boat, the sailor tries this on him.
 It only works for a moment, then Brown knifes him.

 Up the Creek: After Bob McGraw (Tim Matheson) is caught in a girl's hotel room by her (ex)boyfriend & the boyfriend's sidekick, he uses this.
 "Look the Goodyear Blimp."
 They look.
 "Smart, real smart"

 The main character of The Invention of Lying, being literally the only person in the world capable of telling a lie, uses this to cheat at roulette in a casino.

 Specifically, he shouts "look at that unusual thing!" and everyone in the casino does.